 You’ve survived the college admissions process, orientation, move-in day and now your college freshman is securely settling in at college.
 As a college parent, you are relieved, excited, perhaps a bit sad, and apprehensive all at the same time.
 Your college student is about to begin what may be the most important six weeks of their college career.

 The evidence is mounting, and the information is impressive.
 What happens during the first six weeks of college may be important in determining a student’s ability to persist and graduate.
 Many students’ college success can be solidified or thwarted during the first six weeks of freshman year.
-Several sources suggest that nearly 40% of students who begin college will not complete their education, and according to some college experts, more than half of college students who leave college do so in the first six weeks.
+Several sources suggest that nearly 40% of students who begin college will not complete their education.
 “A freshman’s most critical transition period occurs during the first two to six weeks.”
 (Levitz & Noel, 1989)